Vyral/base-template/_drafts/your-2018-phoenix-real-estate-market-update.md

 {% include youtube.html %}

-Today I’ll provide you with an update on the current state of the Phoenix, Arizona real estate market.
+<center>Today I’ll provide you with an update on the current state of the Phoenix, Arizona real estate market.</center>

 In our current market, we need to think about how far we’ve come since the recession.